diego-ninja/cosmic/docs/themes.md

 You can use the default theme as guide when you need to define a new theme,

+### notification.png
+This file is used when displaying an os-based notification using the Notifier class, the recomended settings for this file is an PNG image of width and height of 512px and transparent background.

 ### logo.php
 This file is a PHP script that returns a string containing ANSI escape codes.
 These codes are used to format text in a terminal, allowing for things like color changes and cursor movements.
 It represents the colorful banner with the app logo that is displayed when the about command is executed